WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-By putting `title` at the top level, the formulas inside `public` can reference it, but `title` won't be directly accessible through the site.
+By putting `title` at the top level, the formulas inside `public` can reference it, but a user won't be able to browse to a URL like `/title` to see the title.
+This particular project is configured to only let the user directly browse to the contents of the virtual `public` folder.

 ## Formulas can extract data